Residency options for retirees

 Cost of living for retirees

-- The zero income tax environment is only beneficial if your pension/investment income is high enough for the savings to exceed the island premium.
+- The tax environment only helps if your personal tax position and income level offset the island cost premium.

 |---|---|